andreacab/ice_ios_app/README.md

 **NB:** work in progress

-**Goal:** enable users to save locally or receive their medical data on their mobile phone.
+**Goal:** enable users to save (locally) and/or receive their medical data on their mobile phone.
 The app will let users synchronize their data with physician.
 Physician will have a way to reach a patient's data in an emergency situation where patient is unconscious.

 **Achievments:**
 - folders view